ncasuk/amf-check-writer/README.md

   save the JSON file to `client_secrets/client_secret.json` in this repo.

 * When running `download-from-drive` for the first time a web browser will be opened for you to verify access to your Google account.
-To avoid this run the script as `download-from-drive <out dir> --noauth_local_webserver` - you will then need to visit a webpage and enter a verification code.
+This will happen twice; once for the Sheets API and once for Drive.
+To avoid opening a graphical browser, run the script as `download-from-drive <out dir>
+  --noauth_local_webserver` - you will then need to visit a webpage and enter a verification code.
 Note that the order of arguments is important here.

 Alternatively follow the quickstart guide on the Google sheets site to enable the sheets API and create credentials (this also allows you to create a new